Liqwid-Labs/agora/docs/tech-design/authority-tokens.md

 ![](../diagrams/GovernanceAuthorityToken.svg)

-As a result of this approach, there's a number of benefits, but also details we need to watch out for.
+As a result of this approach, there's a number of benefits, but also details we need to watch out for:

 #### Handling multiple effects in a single Proposal